Accelerated flight training Private Pilot Program - how to be as ready as possible

 Next, you need the basic tools every student pilot should bring.
 These tools will help you record your progress, communicate clearly, and stay organized.

-• Logbook:
+Logbook:

 A logbook is where you record all your flight hours, lessons, and endorsements.
 It is not just a notebook—it is an official record of your pilot experience.
 Without it, you cannot show proof of the hours required for your license.
-Buy a durable logbook and keep it safe.
+Your examiners and instructors will want to see it (as will your future employers!)

-• Headset:
+Headset:

 A good aviation headset is very important.
 You will use it every time you fly to hear air traffic control (ATC), your instructor, and other airplanes.
 A comfortable headset will protect your ears from noise and make communication clearer.
 Do not rely only on the school’s shared headsets, because they may be uncomfortable or worn out.

-• Notebook:
+Notebook:

 A simple notebook is a very powerful tool.
 Use it to write down notes during ground school, record key points from lessons, or prepare questions for your instructor.
 Pilots are always learning, and writing things down helps you remember.